googleapis/java-bigtable/README.md

 ## About Cloud Bigtable

-Cloud Bigtable is Google's NoSQL Big Data database service.
+[Cloud Bigtable][product-docs] is Google's NoSQL Big Data database service.
 It's the same database that powers many core Google services, including Search, Analytics, Maps, and Gmail.

+Be sure to activate the Cloud Bigtable API and the Cloud Bigtable Admin API under APIs & Services in the GCP Console to use Cloud Bigtable from your project.

-See the [Cloud Bigtable client library docs][javadocs] to learn how to use this Cloud Bigtable Client Library.
+See the Bigtable client library documentation ([Admin API](https://googleapis.dev/java/google-cloud-bigtable/latest/com/google/cloud/bigtable/admin/v2/package-summary.html) and [Data API](https://googleapis.dev/java/google-cloud-bigtable/latest/com/google/cloud/bigtable/data/v2/package-summary.html)) to learn how to interact with Cloud Bigtable using this Client Library.

 ## Concepts